 Paradiso consists of nine spheres:

-- The first sphere is of the Moon.
+- The first sphere is the Moon.
 Beatrice explains to Dante the structure of the universe.
-She says that the Moon is the home for souls that broke their vows.
-Their words lacked in courage and cannot be trusted.
+She says the Moon is the home for souls that broke their vows.
+Their words lacked courage and could not be trusted.

-- The second sphere is of Mercury.
+- The second sphere is Mercury.
 There, Dante and Beatrice meet Justinian, who explains the history of Ancient Rome.
-This sphere is situated too close to the sun, it represents those who did good deeds for fame and glory.
+This sphere is situated too close to the Sun; it represents those who did good deeds for fame and glory.

-- The third sphere is of Venus.
+- The third sphere is Venus.
 There, Dante encounters Charles Martel of Anjou.
-He talks to Dante about the importance of societal diversity and improving its function by the inclusion of people with different backgrounds.
+He talks to Dante about the importance of societal diversity and improving its function by including people with different backgrounds.

 - The fourth sphere is the sphere of the Sun.
-There, St. Thomas, along with another eleven souls, explain to Dante the importance of not judging hastily and being aware of prudence.
+There, St. Thomas, along with another eleven souls, explains to Dante the importance of not judging hastily and being aware of prudence.

 - The fifth heavenly sphere is Mars.
 It has to do with warriors who died for their faith and God.
 There, Dante meets Cacciaguida, who tells him about the noble past of Florentines, and Dante’s mission in delivering all the knowledge he has gained on his journey to Florence and its citizens.

 - The seventh level of heaven is the sphere of Saturn.
-It is dedicated to those who live by temperance and pray vigorously all their lives.
+It is dedicated to those who live by temperance and pray vigorously.
 He witnesses people who climb up and down a golden ladder.
-Here, Dante meets St. Peter Damian, who lectures him on corruption of clergy and predestination.
-They discuss the moral decline of the institute of church.
+Here, Dante meets St. Peter Damian, who lectures him on clergy corruption and predestination.
+They discuss the moral decline of the institute of the church.